We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 The types of support that ACC can provide include surgery, medical care, attendant care, equipment, aides, transport, travelling to treatment, rehabilitation (such as physiotherapy, speech language therapy, occupational therapy, psychology), childcare and education (for injured parents), teacher aide, counselling, behaviour support and other support.

-If te tamaiti has been hospitalised due to an injury, ensure that an ACC representative is part of the discharge planning processes so that ACC supports are in place when te tamaiti is discharged.
+If te tamaiti or rangatahi has been hospitalised due to an injury, ensure that an ACC representative is part of the discharge planning processes so that ACC supports are in place when te tamaiti or rangatahi is discharged.

-To understand what ACC can provide, talk to the ACC case manager, recovery team or claims team (0800 101 996).
-If there is significant need, te tamaiti may have a dedicated recovery team member allocated.
+To understand what ACC can provide, talk with the ACC case manager, recovery team or claims team (0800 101 996).
+If there is significant need, te tamaiti or rangatahi may have a dedicated recovery team member allocated, and there may be a Support Needs Assessment (SNA), which the social worker will need to have input into and be familiar with.

 Financial support if someone has died from an injury | ACC